jocastaneda/comment-word-limit/readme.txt

 1. Visit the Add New plugin screen and click the "Upload Plugin" button.
 2. Click the "Browse..." button and select zip file from your computer.
 3. Click "Install Now" button.
-4. Once done uploading, activate Comment Limiter.
+4. Once done uploading, activate Comment Word Limiter.

 = Manual =
 1. Upload the Comment Word Limiter folder to the plugins directory in your WordPress installation.